innerr/tidb.ticat/why-we-need-this-and-how-it-can-help.md

 * All MySQL compatible workloads
 * ...

-It's hard to cover all casts since the possible set is huge from these dimensions multiply together.
+It's hard to cover all casts since the possible collection set is huge from these dimensions multiply together.

 TiDB developing uses an automatic centerized-integrating procedure to ensure the production quality and performance, that could only cover the typical usages.

 This compromised both costs and qualities in developing.

-## How it improve things
+# How it improve things
 By using [ticat](https://github.com/innerr/ticat), any utilities/tools could easily wrap into components.
 All components seamlessly work togather, form a full-featured system.